Blane245/musicgenerator/README.md

 6. A *currentValues* function that returns the values for beat, velocity, note, speed, volume, and pan at a specific time.
 6. An *appendXML* function that added the objects definition to an XML document to be written to external storage.
 7. A *getXML* static function that reads the object from a XML string.
-7. The Algorithmic class links to AlgorithmValue objects for each of the voice parameters.
-The AlgorithmValue object may be ConstantValues, OscillatorValues, MarkovianValues, or WienerValues.
-It also implements generator reverb.

-Other functions may be available for special needs.
+7. Other methods and class objects may exist depending on needed functionality.

 ## Header